Angelique Kerber: 2003–2011: First WTA Tour final and US Open semifinals

-In 2010, Kerber qualified for the Australian Open where she reached her third round of a Grand Slam for the first time, losing to third seed Svetlana Kuznetsova in a close three-setter, from a set up.
-She then reached her maiden WTA final, in Bogota, finishing runner-up to home star Mariana Duque Mariño, having upset top-seed Gisela Dulko in the semifinals.
-Kerber proceeded to reach two other quarterfinals that year, in Fes and Copenhagen, and then made the third round of Wimbledon, after defeating Sania Mirza and upsetting 13th seed Shahar Pe'er before losing to Jarmila Groth.
+In 2010, Kerber qualified for the Australian Open where she reached the third round of a major for the first time, losing to third seed Svetlana Kuznetsova in a close three-setter, from a set up.
+She then reached her maiden WTA final, in Bogotá, finishing runner-up to home star Mariana Duque Mariño, having upset top-seed Gisela Dulko in the semifinals.
+Kerber proceeded to reach two other quarterfinals that year, in Fes and Copenhagen, and also reached the third round of Wimbledon, where she defeated Sania Mirza and upset 13th seed Shahar Pe'er before losing to Jarmila Groth.
 At the end of the year, she made the third round in Beijing where she lost to Li Na, and capped off her season with a semifinal run in Luxembourg.
 She ended the year ranked No. 47.

 Kerber did not win back-to-back matches in the first seven months of 2011 except once, at her first tournament of the year, in Hobart.
 At Wimbledon, she lost to youngster Laura Robson in the first round.
 In Dallas, the week before the US Open, she recorded a semifinal run, where she lost to Aravane Rezaï.

 Kerber entered the US Open ranked world No. 92, and passed the first hurdle with a win in three sets over Lauren Davis in three sets.
 Next, she faced 12th seed Agnieszka Radwańska and pulled off a shock three-set victory before going on to beat both Alla Kudryavtseva and Monica Niculescu to reach her maiden Grand Slam quarterfinal.
 There, Kerber surprised multiple-time quarterfinalist here Flavia Pennetta in three sets to advance to the semifinal, where she lost to ninth seed and eventual champion Samantha Stosur in three sets.
 Kerber reached a new career-high ranking of world No. 34 after the tournament.

 She then qualified for the Pan Pacific Open and reached the second round, losing to eventual champion Radwańska from a set up.
 After that, she reached the semifinals in Osaka where she lost to eventual champion Bartoli.
 She finished the year as world No. 32, her second finish in a row in the top 50.